Timeline of the Fukushima nuclear accident

-Fukushima Daiichi is a multi-reactor nuclear power site in the Fukushima Prefecture of Japan.
+Fukushima Daiichi is 1 of 2 multi-reactor nuclear power sites in the Fukushima Prefecture of Japan.
 A nuclear disaster occurred there after a 9.0 magnitude earthquake and subsequent tsunami on 11 March 2011.
 The earthquake triggered a scram shut down of the three active reactors, and the ensuing tsunami crippled the site, stopped the backup diesel generators, and caused a station blackout.
 The subsequent lack of cooling led to explosions and meltdowns, with problems at three of the six reactors and in one of the six spent-fuel pools.

 Times are given in Japan Standard Time (JST), unless noted, which is UTC plus nine hours.

 March 2011

 Monday, 7 March

 Tokyo Electric Power Company (TEPCO) submits a report to Japan's nuclear safety agency which predicts the possibility of a tsunami up to 10.2 metres high at the Fukushima Daiichi nuclear plant in the event of an earthquake similar to the magnitude 7.2 earthquake with accompanying tsunami that devastated the area in 1896.
 TEPCO actually made this prediction in 2008 but delayed in submitting the report because they "did not feel the need to take prompt action on the estimates, which were still tentative calculations in the research stage".